processmining-in-logistics/psm/docs/user-manual.md

 ### ProM Mode

-1. Load the event log into ProM via the //Import...// button. ([screenshot](/figures/getting_started_prom_01_load_log.png))
+1. Load the event log into ProM via the *Import...* button. ([screenshot](/figures/getting_started_prom_01_load_log.png))
-1. Select the imported event log and click //Use Resource// or go to the //Action// Tab and select the //Performance Spectrum Miner// plugin from the action list  > Click //Start// ([screenshot](/figures/getting_started_prom_02_choose_psm.png))
+1. Select the imported event log and click *Use Resource* or go to the *Action* Tab and select the *Performance Spectrum Miner* plugin from the action list  > Click *Start* ([screenshot](/figures/getting_started_prom_02_choose_psm.png))
 1. Choose parameters for generating the performance spectrum data.
 A configuration dialog will show providing default values for the transformation (described below).
-   * The transformed data will be stored on disk in the //Intermediate storage directory// together with a meta-data file (`session.psm`).
+   * The transformed data will be stored on disk in the *Intermediate storage directory* together with a meta-data file (`session.psm`).
 You can load this transformed data also later into ProM by loading the `session.psm` meta-data file.
-   * The transformation may require some time and main memory depending on the //Bin size// chosen.
+   * The transformation may require some time and main memory depending on the *Bin size* chosen.
 Transformation for larger bin sizes are faster and require less memory.

 ### Stand-Alone Mode
-1. Load the event log (XES format) via the //Open...// button
+1. Load the event log (XES format) via the *Open...* button
 1. Choose parameters for generating the performance spectrum data as described next.

 ## Parameters for Pre-Processing